llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 OpenACC profiling is required.
 However, it is our conclusion that Clacc's current design is cleaner and provides a clearer path to reuse between OpenACC and OpenMP implementations.

-Currently, Clacc's implementation actually suffers from the first problem mentioned for the alternative source-level design.
-That is, Clacc's LLVM IR codegen instruments OpenMP runtime calls by inserting new calls.
-This problem can be overcome by instead inserting new arguments to the existing OpenMP runtime calls.
-While that solution is not possible at the source level, it should be straight-forward in LLVM IR codegen.
-We have not yet pursued this solution in Clacc.
-We have been advised by members of the LLVM community that the `ident_t` structure could be used for this purpose and extended with missing information.
-Another missing piece is that, currently in upstream LLVM, `ident_t` is not passed to the required OpenMP runtime functions, such as `__tgt_target_teams`.

 OpenACC Clarifications
 ----------------------